-A person has an intense fear of being criticised, embarrassed or humiliated, even in everyday situations, such as speaking publicly, eating in public, being assertive at work or making small talk.
+A person has an intense fear of being criticized, embarrassed or humiliated, even in everyday situations, such as speaking publicly, eating in public, being assertive at work or making small talk.

 A person feels anxious about a particular object or situation, like going near an animal, going to a social event, or receiving an injection and do whatever to avoid it.
 Some phobias include animals, insects, heights, and blood.